Are you ready to earn your online nursing degree?

-The nursing field heavily relies on extensive practical training, certification and licensure, and specialization, so it is imperative that your resume quantifies and contextualizes information in practical ways.
-Even personal qualities should emphasize practical applications (e.g., show how your compassionate nature enables you to connect with patients or how your bilingualism helps you accommodate diverse populations).
-Ultimately, specificity empowers a job application, transforming it from acceptable to exceptional.
-Through this guide, you’ll learn how to tailor your nursing resume to an employer’s ideology, mission, and job description.
+The nursing field heavily relies on extensive practical training, certification and registered nurse licensure, and specialization, so it is important that your resume highlights your qualifications.
+Even personal qualities should emphasize practical applications (e.g., how your compassionate nature enables you to connect with patients or how your bilingualism helps you accommodate diverse populations as a nurse).

 How to Write a Nursing Resume

-Constructing a nursing resume can seem daunting.
-Make it easier for yourself by writing down key responses to an employer's criteria, noting education, certification, and professional experience requirements.
+Write key responses to an employer's criteria, noting education, certification, and professional experience requirements.
 Next, create an outline from these points, elaborating where necessary and making sure your overall tone represents a professional who is both confident in their achievements and approachable.
 This also means admitting weaknesses.
-Nurses often work in fraught and difficult scenarios, so employers want professionals who understand their shortcomings and work towards improvement.
+Nurses often work in difficult situations, so employers want professionals who understand their shortcomings and can work toward improvement.

-Next, expand your outline, turning key points into complete sentences organized through logical headings.
+Expand your outline by turning key points into complete sentences organized by logical headings.
 Your finished product should be detailed and accessible.
-Hiring managers take mere seconds to conduct preliminary scans of a candidate's resume before deciding whether to move them on to the next step of the employment process, or to reject them.
+Hiring managers take mere seconds to scan a candidate's resume before deciding whether to move them to the next step of the application process or reject them.
 Tip the scales by submitting a well-formatted and visually engaging resume, but do not go overboard with font shifts and coloration.
 Keep it concise and neat.

 Types of Nursing Resumes

-- Reverse Chronological: As the most commonly used resume type, this form benefits nurses who possess extensive and relevant professional experience.
-Here, employment stands as the most important element and positions are listed in reverse chronological order with the current or most recent job appearing first.
-However, this reliable resume structure comes with drawbacks, as it highlights gaps in employment, frequent job changes, and the candidate's age.
+The most commonly used resume type, this form benefits nurses who possess extensive and relevant professional experience.
+Here, past employment is the most important element, with positions listed in reverse chronological order.
+However, this reliable resume structure comes with drawbacks, as it can highlight gaps in employment, frequent job changes, and the candidate's age.

-- Functional: Also referred to as the skill-based resume, this type highlights awards, accomplishments, and training, making it preferable for recent college graduates and other professionals who lack relevant work history.
-One of the major drawbacks of the functional resume reflects its form and purpose: it tends to expose a candidate's scant experience in the nursing field.
+Also referred to as the skill-based resume, this format highlights awards, accomplishments, and training, making it preferable for recent college graduates and other professionals who lack relevant work history.
+One of the major drawbacks of the functional resume is that it can expose a candidate's limited experience in the nursing field.

 What Should I Include on a Nursing Resume?

-- Volunteer Work: Unpaid positions let prospective employers know that you understand the importance of community education, outreach, and engagement.
+Unpaid positions let prospective employers know you understand the importance of community education, outreach, and engagement.
 Only include volunteer work that relates to nursing or the health services field.
-As always when writing a nursing resume, furnish specific details that showcase your skills in action (e.g., you managed a 10-person team to canvas a neighborhood about HIV/AIDS prevention).
+As always, when writing a nursing resume, furnish specific details that showcase your skills in action (e.g., you managed a 10-person team to canvas a neighborhood about HIV/AIDS prevention).